MESGJanie/documentation/start-here/quick-start-guide.md

 curl -XPOST http://localhost:3000/webhook
 ```

-:tada: You should have received an email in your inbox with your precious invitation to our Discord.
+:tada: You should have received an email in your inbox with your invitation to our Discord.
+Come join our community.